WAR • ROOM • ECHO: Regarding the Pain of Other Cyborgs

 The project enables a critical response to the ongoing state of violence in the world today by making visible the scale of violence, conflict, and trauma extending within personal and collective, private and public spaces.
 More importantly, it presents an integrated narrative as ‘a civil war on a planetary scale’, rather than the usual methods of documentation that separate wars into the usual frameworks of national or international bodies of identity; providing a framework for further dialogue.

-*This is a dynamic list and may never be able to satisfy particular standards for completeness.
 Violence & the culture it consumes/perpetuates is a fundamental condition lodged in the core of human experience.
 It is simultaneously private, public, self-intimating & collective.
 War is an easy thing to look away from, if we are sitting miles away – we change the channel, we compartmentalise them, sort and neatly fold them into civilizations, time periods, regions and nationalities.
 By accepting war as normal we have become passive participants.
 War tears, rends.
 War rips open, eviscerates.
 War scorches.
 War dismembers.
 War ruins.
 War is actually Hell.

 To make visible this phenomena, I began research in 2014 to compile a timeline of ‘every war, battle, revolt, revolution, siege, sacking, rebellion, bombing & insurgency’, from 3000 BC to the present.
 This ongoing timeline/database is the foundation of the project, and forms the key ‘script’ for an ongoing multimedia performance-reading of this list, titled ‘Narrating War’.